yanxiaodi/ImagesImporter4XamariniOS/README.md

     </ImageAsset>
 ```

 Now we have known what Xamarin.iOS would do after adding an image.
-It just import the image into a specific folder and add a json file to specify the name of the image, then add the xml sections in the *.csproj file to include them.
+It just imports the image into a specific folder and add a json file to specify the name of the image, then add the xml sections in the *.csproj file to include them.

 ## Making a tool to automate the process

 Imagine that we might have a lot of images that will be added into the project.
 Add them one by one and update the names manually?
 That must be a massive work!
 I have heard that one of the best characteristics  of a good developer is laziness.
 We must not do it like this.
 So I write a tool to simplify the work.

 First, imagine that we have some images in a folder.
-For the simplicity, we do not need images with different sizes.
+For simplicity, we do not need images of different sizes.
 We are going to import them into the Xamarin.iOS project.
 What I should do now is get the files list and loop them, generate the `Content.json` file and copy them into the specific folders, then generate a xml segment of the *.csproj.

 I created a simple console application to generate these files automatically.
 First, get the image folder, then get the images in this folder.
 Make a loop to process these images: